Minkov/pb-interactive-python/EN/02-Conditional-Statements/04-Conditional-Statements.md

 [slide]
 # If Statement
-One of the single most important statements in every programming language is the if statement
+One of the single most important statements in every programming language is the **if statement**.

+An if statement identifies which statement to run based on the value of a **boolean expression**.

+In the following example, the bool variable condition is set to true and then checked in the **if** statement.

-The if statement needs a boolean result, that is, true or false
+The if statement needs a boolean result, that is, **true or false**
-  * If the boolean result is true take action
+  * If the boolean result is true, take action

 ```python
 if condition: